The Dark Herald Recommends: The Haunted Mansion

 Just like in the ride, a ghost followed him home.
 After haunting the hell out of him, Ben returns to the mansion.

 There are some confrontations where it’s established that no one is really in the right here.
 The closest might be Gabbie who says, “I’ll do anything to protect my son.”
 It may not be moral but I get it.
 They contact a medium, who comes to the house and is also now trapped there.
 They also contact local historian Danny Devito, who wants to see the inside of the mansion.
 Ben and Kent really don’t want to do that as he has a heart condition.
-After stealing his documents they find that the house has a séance room; more common than you would think depending on the period.
+After stealing his documents they find that the house has a séance room; more common than you might think depending on the period.

 That’s where they find the crystal ball where the great madame Leota is imprisoned.
-She fills them in on the background.
+She fills them in on the back story.
 William Gracie’s wife died and he was super sad about it and wanted to get in touch.
 All the seances that were conducted in the mansion attracted a lot of ghosts but not his wife and then a mega-evil spirit (the Hat-Box Ghost (see below)), moves in and imprisons all the spirits, as well as Madame Leota.
 William Gracie kills himself.
 Leaving 933 ghosts in the house.
 66 more people have died there since then.
 The Hat Box Ghost only needs one more spirit to reach a thousand and he will get some kind of super mojo out of the deal.

 Leota advises the living that they need to find out the name of the Hat-Box Ghost and get some item of his so they can banish him.
 Danny Devito arrives at the house and is now trapped there.